sharmavins23/JishoLookup/README.md

 illegitimate, but this might be moreso due to the previous error than anything else.

+Another possible venue would be a completely separate API, one that's preferably not as horrible to work with.
+However, I have yet to find such an API.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a